 For all disposal activities, permits and projects must use an electronic tracking system (ETS), such as the Dredge Quality Management (DQM) system.
-Appendices B and C provide template language that should be used.
-An ETS provides surveillance of the transportation and disposal of dredged material.
-An ETS is maintained and operated to continuously track the horizontal location and draft condition (accuracy± 0.1 foot) of the disposal vessel (i.e., hopper dredge or disposal scow) from the point of dredging to the disposal site and return to the point of dredging.
-Data shall be collected at least every 0.25 nautical mile or every 4 minutes during travel to and from the ODMDS and every twelve seconds or every 30 feet of travel within the ODMDS and while hull status is open.
+The ETS will provide surveillance of the transportation and disposal of dredged material.
+The ETS will be maintained and operated to continuously track in real-time the horizontal location and draft condition (nearest 0.5 foot) of the disposal vessel (i.e., hopper dredge or disposal scow) from the point of dredging to the disposal site and return to the point of dredging.
+Data shall be collected at least every 500 feet during travel to and from the ODMDS, and every minute or every 200 feet of travel, whichever occurs first, within 1,000 feet of and within the ODMDS.
+State Plane coordinates shall be reported to the nearest foot and latitude and longitude coordinates shall be reported as decimal degrees to 6 decimals.
+Westerly longitudes are to be reported as negative.
+Draft readings shall be recorded in feet out to 2 decimals.
+If the electronic positioning system fails or navigation problems are detected, all disposal operations shall cease until the failure or navigation problems are corrected.
+Appendices C and D provide template language that should be used.
 In addition to the continuous tracking data, the following trip information shall be electronically recorded for each disposal cycle:

 - a.
 Load Number

 - b.
-Disposal Vessel Name and Type (e.g., scow)
+Disposal Vessel or Scow Name

 - c.
-Estimated volume of Load
+Tow Vessel Name (if scow used)

 - d.
-Description of Material Disposed
+Captain of Disposal or Tow Vessel

 - e.
-Source of Dredged Material
+Estimated Volume of Load

 - f.
+Description of Material Disposed

+- g.
+Source of Dredged Material (i.e., channel or reach name)

+- h.
 Date, Time and Location at Initiation and Completion of Disposal Event